-Breakups in the workplace can be particularly challenging to get over.
+Breakups at work can be particularly challenging to get over.

 It’s been one-and-a-half years since my good friend and I broke up.
 As background, I’m 39 and she’s 45.
 I’m single and she’s divorced.
 Neither of us have kids.
 We had been good friends for seven years…met at work.
 We still have the same workplace and have the same group of lunch buddies.
 We don’t work closely together but we do see each other at lunch and in the hallway.

 I had finally come to a place where our breakup wasn’t affecting me as much.
 Immediately after the breakup, I went for counseling, as I was so distraught over the end of the friendship.
 I had never had such a good friend dump me.
 I’m pretty good at weeding out friends before they become very close but I didn’t see this one coming.
 I can count my best friends on one hand and she was one of them until it ended.